DieOfMilk/RCRS-deep-reinforcement-learning/README.md

 ```
 ## warning
 If you want to change some bash script, generate bash script, please set up `#!/bin/bash`, not `#!/bin/sh`.
 It may not works for RCRS.
+When your codes failed on condor, please change port numbers.
+Sometimes, port number duplication was happended.